-So after scuba camp in Las Terrenas, I am officially open-water certified which means I can go 60 feet below the surface.
+After scuba camp in Las Terrenas, I am officially open-water certified which means I can go 60 feet below the surface.
 But wait there’s more…

-Now I can go deeper… My friend Jennifer and her boyfriend Mark invited me to join them on a scuba diving trip in Mexico.
+Now I can go deeper… My friend Jennifer and her boyfriend Mark invite me to join them on a scuba diving trip in Mexico.
 Mark also happens to be a Dive Instructor and offers to lead me through my advance training.
 Win!

 *I advise that divers take their open water and their advance training from different instructors.
 It is like undergrad and grad programs.
 A different school – different style of teaching.
 It will make you more aware and receive diverse, insightful tips.